 Library > Library guides > Apps> ClinicalKey app

 ClinicalKey is a medical search engine and database tool offering access to the Elsevier medical library.
 The service includes online books, journals, videos, drug information and procedures.

-User profiles can be used to download book chapter PDFs, save searches, create alerts and enable mobile access for the ClinicalKey app.
+User profiles can be used to download book chapter PDFs, access in-text videos, save searches, create alerts and enable mobile access for the ClinicalKey app.

 B: Registering for Mobile Access

 Once submitted, please allow 3 working days for library staff to process your request.

 IMPORTANT: Completing your registration requires that you associate your registration ID with anexistinguser profile (personal account) inClinicalKey Australia.If you do not already have a user profile set up,then see above for instructions on how toCreate a user profile in ClinicalKey Australiabefore completing the following steps.

 C: Registration email

 Your device is now enabled for access for12 MONTHS (at which point it will need to be renewed using the&process above).

 Did your login fail?&Completing your registration requires that you associate your registration ID with anexistinguser profile (personal account) inClinicalKey Australia[see instructions on how to Create a user profile in ClinicalKey Australia].